00cedke/WiiUHacking/README.md

 You need libkernel for add function writeKernelMemory !

 # Credit
-Thanks Azaee for helping project !
+Thanks for nt-games for devkitpro help.